The 16 Biggest Benefits Of Influencer Marketing

 2. Influencers Impact Purchase Decisions

 Numerous studies show that influencers have the power to impact the purchase decisions of consumers of all ages.
 In a joint survey conducted by Twitter and Annalect, 40% of respondents reported that they’ve purchased an item online after seeing a social media influencer use it.
+In an analysis of the effects of online video on purchase behavior, more than 50% of shoppers claim online video has helped them decide which brand or product to buy, with more than 90% saying they discover new brands or products on YouTube specifically.

 Furthermore, 22% of marketers cite influencer marketing as the fastest growing customer acquisition channel, and more than 50% say they acquire higher quality customers through influencer marketing compared to other acquisition channels.